armaan101/HuffmanEncoding/README.md

 Data Structures used implementation are Min Heap and HashMap.

-The project outputs :
+The project outputs :<br/>
 -compressed string with lesser space requirement<br/>
--the characters and their corresponding frequency count -the characters and their corresponding code obtained -the reduction percentage obtained after comparing the size of the two strings obtained.
+-the characters and their corresponding frequency count<br/> -the characters and their corresponding code obtained <br/>
+-the reduction percentage obtained after comparing the size of the two strings obtained.<br/>